Aayush-kr/node-assignment/README.md

     Switch to the new directory:
     cd /path/to/test-directory

-In the test directory pull this repo and install required dependencies:
+In the test directory, install your module:

-    npm install to install module dependencies.
+    npm install least-online-priority-server
-    jest,axios

-Open your project in your IDE and run file index.js to see the results.

-    In the project dir replace the content of data.json with your data in same format to test.
+    In the test directory, create a test.js file which requires your module and calls your module as a method, you can use the below code:

+    // import created package
+    const findServer = require('least-online-priority-server');
+    // this is our example json data const sampleData = require('./data');

+    // use the package to fetch lowest priority server from the json data list const response = findServer(data);

+    // response
+    response.then((res) => console.log(res));

-On your command line run 'npm test' to run test cases for unit testing of the package.
+   To test the package, on your command line run 'npm test' to run test cases for unit testing.